takumatt/ciel.el/README.md

 An emacs command that is clone of "ci" in vim.
 You can use `ci"`, `ci(`, `ciw` and so on with `Ctrl-c, i`.
 Also you can copy them with `Ctrl-c, o` instead of `Ctrl-c, i`.
-This is standalone package and you can probably use any mode.
+This is standalone package and you can probably use on any mode.

 ![circleanimationmuvie](https://raw.githubusercontent.com/cs14095/cs14095.github.io/master/ci-el.gif)

 I decided to remove `cit` on master branch, because it's too huge.
 I'm not going to add `cit` againg for now.
 Other command is still available and I think it's almost complete.

+## Comapision with others

+ - Similar to the behavior of vim.
+ - Possible to kill the nested parentheses if cursor is inside.
+ - No dependencies.
+ - Works in any mode.

 ## Installation